pluskid/Mocha.jl/docs/user-guide/layers/loss-layer.rst

       name for the conditional probability input blob, and the second one specifies the name for the ground-truth input blob.

+   .. attribute:: weight

+      Default ``1.0``.
+Weight of this loss function.
+Could be useful when combining multiple loss functions in a network.

    .. attribute:: weights

       This can be used to specify weights for different classes.
 The following